NanoElectrocatalysis and Sustainable Chemistry

 ICREA Research Professor

-María Escudero Escribano was born in Cáceres (Spain) in 1983.
-She graduated in Chemical Engineering from the University of Extremadura and obtained her PhD in Chemistry from the Institute of Physical Chemistry ‘Rocasolano’ (Spanish National Research Council) and the Autonomous University of Madrid in 2011.
+ICREA Research Professor María Escudero Escribano was born in Cáceres (Spain) in 1983.
+She graduated in Chemical Engineering from the University of Extremadura and obtained her PhD in Chemistry from the Autonomous University of Madrid in 2011.
 She carried out her postdoctoral research at the Technical University of Denmark (2012-2015) and Stanford University (2015-2017).
-In 2017, María joined the University of Copenhagen as a Tenure-track Assistant Professor and Group Leader, and was promoted to Associate Professor with tenure in 2021.
+In 2017, María joined the University of Copenhagen as a Tenure-track Assistant Professor and Group Leader and was promoted to Associate Professor with tenure in 2021.
 She joined ICN2 as an ICREA Research Professor in September 2022.